Security

 How to verify everything yourself

 We believe that trust should be verified, not assumed.
-Here is a complete checklist for verifying every privacy claim we make:
+Here is a checklist for verifying every privacy claim we make:

 Why this matters